Skip to main

 Ryan Salzman, PhD, is Project Director at the OneNKY Alliance.
 He works on a wide range of public interest projects, including the advancement of smoke-free policies, bike trail development, shared governance initiatives, and maintaining a presence in the KY state capitol through OneNKY Frankfort.
 Ryan spent over a decade in higher education where he was a professor of political science, teaching and researching around issues relevant to democracy in the US and abroad.
 He is politically and civically active in his personal life, having just completed 5 terms on Bellevue (KY) city council with numerous other community and nonprofit engagements.

-“Using Academic Research to Build Community Advocacy Tools”
+“Using Academic Research to Inform Community Advocates”

 Prof. Shavonnie R. Carthens